edsonlourenco/datapypeline/README.md

 # datapypeline

-datapypeline is a framework for rapid development and clean of data  pipelines from on-premisses to clouds
+DataPypeLine is a framework for rapid development and clean of data  pipelines from on-premisses to clouds.

+UNDER CONSTRUCTION!